Ezeco/2020-Tokyo-Olympics-Visualization-Dashboard/README.md

 A CSV file containing data on the 2020 Tokyo Olympics.

 ## Tools Used

-- Microsoft PowerBI
+- Power BI for data visualization and reporting
+- Power Query for data cleaning and transformation

 ## Data Cleaning
 Data cleaning was performed using Power Query in Power BI.
 The process included:
-- Renaming columns for clarity and consistency

 - Standardizing the datetime format
 - Dropping irrelevant or redundant columns
 - Replacing empty rows with appropriate values etc.